vele616/monorepo/packages/jobboard/website/content/jobs/human-resources-business-partner-wikimedia-foundation-ziufB.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/wikimedia"
-summary: "Interested in new opportunities and have the position requires a balance of strategic vision and tactical implementation, experience in the intersection of change management and international human resource development, serving as a consultant to employees on human resource?
-Wikimedia Foundation has a job opening for a human resources business partner."
+summary: "Interested in new opportunities and have experience using data analytics platforms to inform storytelling and presentations?
+Wikimedia Foundation has a job opening for a Human Resources Business Partner."
 summaryBackup: "Love #HR, #operations, #management?
 Check out this job post!"
-featured: 20
+featured: 12
 ---

 ## HUMAN RESOURCES BUSINESS PARTNER